Carpk/ShawnKlein/_posts/2016-03-23-brief-intoductory-to-design-patterns.md

 ##<a name="builder"></a>Builder

-A builder class takes charge of assemmbling all of the components of a complex object.
+A builder class takes charge of assembling all of the components of a complex object.
 Its purpose is to ease the burden of creating complex objects.
 We no longer have to know the specifics of a certain class, we just ask the builder for what we need.
+Builders are less concerned with picking the right class and more focued on helping you configure your object.
+Our below builder has a `#reset` method that allows us to reuse the builder.

 ````ruby
 class Shell